10042019_Andrea_Dahr_BTP_061.jpg

 Understanding U.S. Cosmetic Recalls

-• Voluntary vs. Mandatory: Until late 2022/early 2023 with the passage of MoCRA (Modernization of Cosmetics Regulation Act), the FDA lacked the authority to force cosmetic recalls.
+Until late 2022/early 2023 with the passage of MoCRA (Modernization of Cosmetics Regulation Act), the FDA lacked the authority to force cosmetic recalls.
 Brands recalled products voluntarily.
 Neutrogena's parent company, Kenvue, initiated this current recall voluntarily after internal testing.

-• MoCRA's Impact: MoCRA does grant the FDA mandatory recall authority if a product poses serious health risks and the company refuses to recall it voluntarily.
+MoCRA does grant the FDA mandatory recall authority if a product poses serious health risks and the company refuses to recall it voluntarily.
 However, this is a relatively new power, and as of late 2025, reports suggest the FDA hasn't yet formally exercised this mandatory authority for cosmetics, often working with companies for voluntary recalls first.

-Recalls: Patching vs. Solving
+Patching vs. Solving Recalls

 The Takeaway